edwardean/bahamut/README.md

 #### What's left for 1.0

+- Hope someone makes a really pretty icon for it :)
 - Window title should show selected playlist
 - Steal Sparkle and the auto-build stuff from Zephyros
 - Keyboard shortcuts for *everything*